 Social Media Marketing World is one of the largest, if not the largest, social media marketing conferences in the world.
 Michael Stelzner and the crew at Social Media Examiner do an amazing job of putting on this mammoth show each year in San Diego.
 Getting the most out of the show requires some advance preparation.
 For first-timers (and forgetful repeat attendees), here are a few suggestions to enhance your SMMW experience.

 1. Stay hydrated.
 You’re going to two deserts for the price of one: San Diego, which tends to be a hot, arid climate, and a convention center, which tends to run air conditioning and thus remove even more water from the air.
 Drink water copiously.
 As the US Army expression goes, if you don’t have to use the restroom frequently, you haven’t had enough water.
-Consider bringing or buying a reusable water bottle on site.
+Consider bringing or buying a reusable water bottle on site; the convention center has lots of water fountains throughout.

 Be aware that some devices may be restricted if you’re traveling from overseas due to various travel bans, so check in advance.